KNOW BEFORE YOU GO

 - Locals in Addis Ababa wear pants, no matter what the temperature is.
 As a foreigner you can wear shorts or a skirt, but nothing too revealing.

-- Because Addis is at such a high altitude, temperatures vary throughout the day so it is best to carry a light sweater during the day and a warmer sweater at night.
+- Because Addis is at such a high altitude, temperatures vary so it is best to carry a light sweater during the day and a warmer sweater at night.

 - It is essential to negotiate a taxi fare before you get in the taxi.
-Taxi fares average 150 – 250 birr (about $7.50 to $12.50 USD), but very rarely exceed that.
+Taxi fares average 150 – 250 birr (about $7 USD to $11 USD), but very rarely exceed that.
 Expect the drivers to start negotiations at much higher rates!

 - There are metered taxis, although they frequently run late.